hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - Are there duplicates values in the BST?
         - If yes, where a duplicate value? left or right child?
         - Usually, a duplicate value is inserted as the left child
+- Graph:
+    - Are there cycles in the graphs

 </details>